Photo credit to Melissa Weinmann for the photo above.

 Then we drove by Turtle Rock:

-As we settled into our ger/yurt prepared by a local Mongolian family who lived just past Turtle Rock, we met a fellow Austrian traveller Kevin, who had also recent did a YPT tour to North Korea:
+As we settled into our ger/yurt prepared by a local Mongolian family who lived just past Turtle Rock, we met a fellow Austrian traveller Kevin, who had also recently signed up for a YPT tour to North Korea:

 For $20/hr we explored the park on horseback: